Skip to content

 INFO

-Categories are primarily relevant to Shuttle.
-Other agents (Loom, Tapestry, Pattern, etc.) are configured directly via agents.<name> in your config, not through categories.
+Categories are primarily relevant to Shuttle and Shuttle-derived category routing.
+Loom can delegate to category-specific shuttle-{category} agents (or use generic shuttle when nothing matches), and Tapestry can route /start-work execution tasks to shuttle-{category}.
+Other agents themselves (Loom, Tapestry, Pattern, etc.) are still configured directly via agents.<name> in your config, not through categories.

 Example: Full-Stack Project